 Her work has been recognized with the Edward R. Murrow Award, as well as multiple News Emmys including for her interview of Trump.
 During her tenure as co-anchor, TODAY has won a Peabody, and twice won Emmys for Outstanding Morning Show.
 In 2022, Savannah was inducted into the Broadcasting & Cable Hall of Fame, and she received a Gracie Award for On-Air News Talent.
 In 2017, she was recognized by New York Women in Communications with the Matrix Award for her excellence in broadcast journalism.

 In 2018, Savannah was appointed ambassador for the Elizabeth Dole Foundation’s Hidden Heroes campaign alongside actor Tom Hanks.
 She also serves as an ambassador for Best Buddies International, an organization she has been involved with for more than nine years.

-Prior to joining “TODAY,” Guthrie served as NBC News white house correspondent from December 2008 to June 2011 where she contributed to all NBC News properties, including “NBC Nightly News,” “Today” and MSNBC.
-While in that role, Guthrie extensively covered the 2008 presidential election, travelling with Sarah Palin’s campaign, and she was part of the NBC News team that won a 2009 Emmy for its election night coverage.
+Prior to joining TODAY, Savannah served as NBC News White House correspondent from December 2008 to June 2011, when she contributed to all NBC News properties, including NBC Nightly News, TODAY and MSNBC.
+While in that role, Savannah extensively covered the 2008 presidential election, traveling with Sarah Palin’s campaign and was part of the NBC News team that won a 2009 Emmy for its election night coverage.
 She also broke exclusive details of the events surrounding Osama Bin Laden’s death in May 2011.